What to Do When There’s Water Damage, Mold, & Mildew

 Mold Growth Due To Plumbing Leaks

 Leaky plumbing can cause a variety of problems – including the eventual growth of mold and mildew.
-As pipes are typically located within the walls or behind fixtures, leaks often go undetected causing moisture buildup behind walls, under flooring, and in ceilings.
+As pipes are typically located within the walls or behind fixtures, leaks often go undetected, causing moisture buildup behind walls, under flooring, and in ceilings.

 By the time the leak is discovered, mold has often already begun to grow.
 Some common signs of undetected water damage and mold growth from pipe leaks are: